Early life of Frank Sinatra: Early career

 Sinatra's father, who knew that his son was interested in getting into show business, insisted that his son find a "real job" to avoid becoming a "bum" after leaving school.
-Dolly found him work as a delivery boy at the Jersey Observer newspaper, where his godfather Frank Garrick worked, and briefly as a riveter at the Tietjen and Lang shipyard.
+Dolly found him work as a delivery boy at the Jersey Observer newspaper (since merged into The Jersey Journal), where his godfather Frank Garrick worked, and briefly as a riveter at the Tietjen and Lang shipyard.
 She was also responsible for his job at the Union Club at 600 Hudson Street in Hoboken, run by Joseph Samperi, where he was paid $40 a week for five weeks.
 He performed in local Hoboken social clubs such as The Cat's Meow and The Comedy Club, and sang for free on radio stations such as WAAT in Jersey City.
 In New York he found jobs singing for his supper or for cigarettes.
 Sinatra began taking 45-minute elocution lessons for a dollar an hour under New York-based vocal coach John Quinlan to improve his speech.
 Quinlan was impressed by his vocal range, remarking, "He has far more voice than people think he has.
 He can vocalize to a B-flat on top in full voice, and he doesn't need a mike either".
 Years later, Sinatra professed that he had never had a proper vocal lesson, but that Quinlan had simply helped him work on vocal calisthenics to "help the throat grow and add a couple of notes on the top and spread the bottom".